Sanofi Manufacturing Plant, India

 The plant also exports pain relief drugs Co-drydamol, Mersyndol and Paracetemol.

-In India, Sanofi operates through five entities - Aventis Pharma, Sanofi-Synthelabo (India), Sanofi Pasteur India, Shantha Biotechnics and Genzyme India (latest entity).
-It has more than 3,700 employees in the country.
+In India, Sanofi operates through five entities − Sanofi India, Sanofi-Synthelabo (India), Sanofi Pasteur India, Shantha Biotechnics and Genzyme India.
+It has more than 5,000 employees in the country.

-The company has been doing business in India since 1956.
+Sanofi has been operating in India since 1956.

 Aventis Pharma bought the nutraceutical formulations business of India-based Universal Medicare in August 2011.